On the uniqueness of quasi-stationary distributions for population models with spatial structure: Abstract

 \section{Abstract}

-Subcritical population processes are attracted to extinction and do not have stationary distributions, which prompts the study of quasi-stationary distributions (QSDs) instead.
+Subcritical population processes are attracted to extinction and do not have non-trivial stationary distributions, which prompts the study of quasi-stationary distributions (QSDs) instead.
 In contrast to what generally happens for stationary distributions, QSDs may not be unique, even under irreducibility conditions.
-The characteristics of the process that may prevent it from possessing multiple QSDs are not entirely clear.
+The general conditions for uniqueness of QSDs are not always easy to check.
 For the branching process, besides the quasi-limiting distribution there are many other QSDs.
-In this paper, we investigate whether adding little extra information to the branching process is enough to obtain uniqueness.
+In this paper, we investigate whether adding little extra information to the continuous-time branching process is enough to obtain uniqueness.
 We consider the branching process with genealogy and branching random walks, and show that they have a unique QSD.